lelegard/arm-cpusysregs/docs/arm64e-on-macos.md

 impact on the PAC instructions.
 We can conclude that our special kernel module was allowed to read and write the PAC key registers.

 However, on macOS, the same sample code crashes the system.
+Why does accessing EL1 systems registers from EL1 crash the system?

+According to the Arm architecture reference manual, there are two ways to prevent access to the PAC key registers from EL1.

+1. EL2 hypervisor control: Using the system register HCR_EL2, the Hypervisor Configuration Register, it is possible force all accesses to PAC key registers to generate a trap at EL2.
+Finer-grained access control can be also set using registers HFGRTR_EL2 and HFGWTR_EL2.

-Why?
-Again, another EL3 register named SCR_EL3, the Secure Configuration Register, can be configured to prevent access to the PAC key registers.
-In fact, it does not completely forbid access to these registers.
-Instead, accessing a PAC key register generates a trap at EL3.
+2. EL3 monitor control: Using the system register SCR_EL3, the Secure Configuration Register, it is possible force all accesses to PAC key registers to generate a trap at EL3.

+The first method is typically used by hypervisors to control or emulate the PAC features in a virtual machine.
+It is unlikely that this is used by macOS.
+Moreover, when running on the macOS host system, it appears that HCR_EL2 is still readable from EL1 on the M1, and we see that HCR_EL2.APK = 1, meaning "no trap on accessing the PAC key registers".
+Consequently, the second method is probably used here.

-**Speculation:** The Apple EL3 monitor probably includes specific traps for PAC key register access.
+**Speculation:** There is probably a specific Apple EL3 monitor which includes traps for PAC key register access.
 When the macOS kernel schedules a process, it probably calls the EL3 monitor to configure the PAC keys registers on behalf of the kernel.
 The details of this process are unknown.

-For the sake of completeness, there is another way to trap (to EL2) on access to the PAC key registers, using the bit APK in the register HCR_EL2, the Hypervisor Configuration Register.
-However, this register is clearly designed to support the virtualization.
-When running on the macOS host system, it appears that HCR_EL2 is still readable from EL1 on the M1, and we see that HCR_EL2.APK = 1, meaning "no trap on accessing the PAC key registers".

 This way of accessing the PAC key registers is more secure than in Linux where the EL1 kernel is allowed to fully configure the PAC.
 Using macOS, the kernel is not